COVID-19 put a temporary stop to our in-house meetings, but for the winter of 2023, we are back on track!

 So why would a Canadian group be interested in the American Civil War?

 One reason connects to an old thought that two of the most important episodes in Canadian history are the American Revolution and the American Civil War.

 The American Revolution is important to Canadians, of course, notably because (a) we ended up harbouring the “Tories” (or Loyalists) who did a good deal to shape the country, and (b) because it meant we ended up living next to a young giant.

-The reasons why the American Civil War is important to us are more subtle, but one is that the sudden expansion of U.S. armed strength, combined with the decline in Britain’s ability (or motivation) to defend its distant colonies, was a main motivation in our move to Confederation.
-Other reasons include our role in the last days of American slavery, and our experience as the base for several Southern attacks on the North.
+The reasons why the American Civil War is important to us are more subtle, but one is that the sudden expansion of U.S. armed strength, combined with the decline in Britain’s ability (or motivation) to defend its distant colonies, was a main motivation for our move to Confederation.
+We like to say the Civil War caused Canada.
+Other reasons include our role in the last days of American slavery and our experience as the base for several Southern attacks on the North.

 Beyond these special reasons, the American Civil War is of great interest to people who like history.
 It’s packed with drama—with despair and triumph and the ironies of war between former friends—often family members.